BWeng20/ruFSM/src/expression_engine/README.md

 | `-`                  | Minus          | Computes the difference of left and right.
 Works only on numeric types.                                              |
 | `%`                  | Modulus        | Computes the remainder of dividing left by right.
 Works only on numeric types.                                       |

-As mentioned above, aggregates the `+` operator arrays and maps.
+As mentioned above, the "+" operator aggregates arrays and maps.

 If the first operant is an `Data::Array` the second operant will be added to the resulting array.
-If the second operant is also some array, both are merged. <br/>
+If the second operant is also some array, both will be merged. <br/>
 The following expression will return _true_:
 ```
     ['a'] + ['b'] + 'c' == ['a','b'] + ['c']